alexdarie/alexdarie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on https://alexdarie.me (must add lazy loading)
+- 🔭 I’m currently working on https://ga-demo-2020.web.app/home, a photography website that's focused on story telling and concert photography
-- 👯 I’m currently collaborate on a IoT Learning Program for Undergrads
-- 💬 Ask me about Google Cloud Platform, Python or IoT
 - 📫 How to reach me: m.me/alexandru.darie.1